zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/integration.md

 ## 2. Compose the Condition

 Consult the [rules reference](./rules) for insights and compose the condition as required.
-For this use case we are going to add a Day rule.
+For this case we are going to add a Day rule.

 {% image %}
 ![Compose Access Condition](/assets/ytp/access/integration/compose-condition.gif)